Stradivario/ngx-cache-layer/README.md

 ```typescript
 CacheService.createLayer<any>({name: 'layer-name', settings?: CacheLayerInterface})
 ```
-`Optional you can define custom settings for every layer that you create just insert CacheLayerInterface from ngx-cache-layer like example for global config above`
+`Optional you can define custom settings for every layer that you create just insert CacheLayerInterface from rxdi/cache like example for global config above`

 Returns: `Instance of CacheLayer class`
 Optional: `settings interface CacheLayerInterface`